saifalfalah/react-handbook/content/gatsby/index.md

 - the documentation is great
 - the network effect (people use it, create sites, make tutorials, people know more about it, creating a cycle)
 - everything is JavaScript (no need to learn a new templating language)
-- it hides the complexity, in the beginning, but allows to step into every step to customize
+- it hides the complexity, in the beginning, but allows us access into every step to customize

 All those are great points, and Gatsby is definitely worth a look.